MarcoHassan/ETH-Smart-Contract/README.md

 # Ethereum Project

 **Elisa Fleissner** &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  elisa.fleissner@student.unisg.ch <br>
-**Marco Hassan** &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  ... <br>
+**Marco Hassan** &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  marco.hassan@student.unisg.ch <br>
 **Lars Stauffenegger** &nbsp; &nbsp; &nbsp;lars.stauffenegger@student.unisg.ch  <br>
-**Alexander Steeb** &nbsp;&nbsp; &nbsp; &nbsp; ...  <br>
+**Alexander Steeb** &nbsp;&nbsp; &nbsp; &nbsp; alexander.steeb@student.unisg.ch  <br>

 ## Introduction and project overview
 In the project we decided to create an auction contract where people can bid to get the right on a 0.5 Ethereum transfer if the realized temperature in ```Rome``` is higher than the perceived temperature in the same city at a given hour.

 In order to implement the above we leverage the **Solidity** language to write two smart contracts, one defining the conditions of the auction and a second to define the 0.5 Ethereum transfer to the auction higher bidder.
-Moreover we leverage ```python scripts``` in order to connect to the Ethereum blockchain through the ```web3.js``` API.
+Moreover we leverage ```python scripts``` in order to connect to the Ethereum blockchain through the ```web3.py``` API.
+We tested and developed on Linux, Mac  and Windows environments using both local and hosted nodes.

 In the specific the project structure can be summarized as follows and will be explained in detail in the sections below:

-1. Install ```geth```, run an node on the rinkeby testnet and create accounts.
+1. Install ```geth``` or setup an ```infura``` account, run a node on the rinkeby testnet and create accounts.

 2. Get an API key from ```darkspy``` to withdraw actual and perceived weather information at a chosen location and install further python packages.

 3. Write Solidity scripts.